shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 ## What are the data fixtures good for?
 Data fixtures are actually demo data available in the Shopys Framework.
 For their installation, use the phing target `db-fixtures-demo`.
-This phing target is usually triggered as the part of other phing targets, because it requires the application in a certain state (eg. with configured domains and an existing database structure), see [`build.xml`](https://github.com/shopsys/shopsys/blob/master/packages/framework/build.xml).
+This phing target is usually triggered as the part of other phing targets, because it requires the application in a certain state (e.g., with configured domains and an existing database structure), see [`build.xml`](https://github.com/shopsys/shopsys/blob/master/packages/framework/build.xml).
 Demo data are used for automatic tests and also for installation of demo shop with prepared data.

 ## How to change a domain URL?